-The United States responded that Artica-Romero's Objections ignored the fact that she received ample warnings about the immigration consequences of pleading guilty, and that she specifically agreed that she would plead guilty even if the consequence of her plea would be automatic removal.
-The United States also asserted that Artica-Romero was wrong to suggest that the United States was "changing horses" by pointing out that Artica-Romero's offense level could have been based on the intended loss amount.
+The United States responds that Artica-Romero's Objections ignore the fact that she received ample warnings about the immigration consequences of pleading guilty, and that she specifically agreed that she would plead guilty even if the consequence of her plea would be automatic removal.
+The United States also responds that Artica-Romero is wrong to suggest that the United States is "changing horses" by pointing out that Artica-Romero's offense level could have been based on the intended loss amount.
 "The government's discussing intended loss in its response to the defendant's motion for bond was intended only to show that if the defendant had objected to the use of gain as a substitute for loss, the outcome likely would have been worse for her."
 Response at 6.
-The United States argued that Artica-Romero was similarly incorrect in her assertion that the Guidelines commentary was not binding: "Commentary and Application Notes to the Sentencing Guidelines are binding on the courts unless they contradict the plain meaning of the text of the Guidelines."
+The United States argues that Artica-Romero is incorrect in her assertion that the Sentencing Guidelines commentary is not binding: "Commentary and Application Notes to the Sentencing Guidelines are binding on the courts unless they contradict the plain meaning of the text of the Guidelines."
 Id. at 7 (quoting United States v.
 Wright, 862 F.3d 1265, 1274 n.3 (11th Cir.
 2017) (citation and internal quotation marks omitted)).
-Finally, the United States responded that Artica-Romero was also incorrect in her assertion that only actual, economic loss could be used under U.S.S.G. § 2B1.1, not intended loss.
-Id. at 7-8 (citing U.S.S.G. § 2B1.1, Application Note 3(A); United States v.
+Finally, the United States responds that Artica-Romero is also incorrect in her assertion that only actual, economic loss can be used under U.S.S.G. § 2B1.1, not intended loss.
+Id. at 7-8

+(citing U.S.S.G. § 2B1.1, Application Note 3(A); United States v.
 Innarelli, 524 F.3d 286, 290 (1st Cir.
 2008); United States v.
 Greene, 279 F. App'x 902, 908, 909 (11th Cir.
 2008)).